JPCortesP/Destiny-PCL-Wrapper/README.md

 from https://www.bungie.net/en/Clan/Post/39966/85087279/0/0 instructions, go to https://www.bungie.net/en/User/API.

 ## How to get it
 - Daily Builds, on Nugget.
 Add https://ci.appveyor.com/nuget/destinypcl-client-pwf5n0g84w76 as a source.
+This nugget package feed will be updated everytime a new commit is done on master.
+I'll try to avoid to push to master any non-working version.